 These reports were followed with others in 2001 (Medel-Añonuevo, Ohsako, & Mauch, 2001) and 2009 (UNESCO, 2009b) and have been further supported with the formation of the UNESCO Institute for Lifelong Learning from what was the UNESCO Institute for Education.
 Linking RPL with lifelong learning, UNESCO maintains a programme area called Recognition, Validation and Accreditation of Non-formal and Informal Learning.
-The recent report entitled 'UNESCO Guidelines for the Recognition, Validation and Accreditation of the Outcomes of Non-formal and Informal Learning' was published as a result of the 2009 Belem Framework for Action arising from the 6th International Conference on Adult Education in Brazil (UNESCO, 2009a, 2012).
+The recent report entitled 'UNESCO Guidelines for the Recognition, Validation and Accreditation of the Recognition, Validation of the 2009 Belem Framework for Action arising from the 6th International Conference on Adult Education in Brazil (UNESCO, 2009a, 2012).